How to Get Startup Ideas

 • Change your location.
 Take a walk or drive to remove yourself from your typical workspace to heighten your senses and clear your mind.

-• Do something outside your comfort zone.
-Discomfort has a way of breeding creativity, so consume media that is outside your comfort zone, do something that scares you, or talk to a stranger.
+• Do something outside of your comfort zone.
+Discomfort has a way of breeding creativity, so consume media that’s outside of your comfort zone, do something that scares you, or talk to a stranger.

 • Draw from your resources.
-Friends, family, or acquaintances are a great resource for bouncing ideas off of, and typically, their viewpoint will vary from yours, giving you a fresh perspective.
+Friends, family, or acquaintances are a great resource for bouncing ideas off of, and, typically, their viewpoint will vary from yours to give you a fresh perspective.

 • Try stream-of-consciousness writing.
 A useful tool to get out of a mental rut, stream-of-consciousness writing allows you to follow every train of thought to new, creative heights.